NBA Legend Kobe Bryant Among Five Killed In Helicopter Crash

-NBA legend and former Los Angeles Lakers star Kobe Bryant is among five people who were killed in a helicopter crash in southern California, according to multiple reports.
+NBA legend and former Los Angeles Lakers star Kobe Bryant was among five people who were killed in a helicopter crash in southern California, authorities said.

 Bryant, 41, who had four daughters with his wife Vanessa, played in the NBA for 20 years, all as a Laker.